top of page

 The good news is that there are tried-and-true ways to stop limescale in its tracks.
 Prevention is key, and modern options are more eco-friendly than ever.
 Here’s what works:

-1. Reverse osmosis solutions:
+1. Reverse Osmosis Solutions

 These are the front-line defense.
-Small, smart, and simple to install, These devices utilize membranes to filter out impurities from water.
+Small, smart, and simple to install, these devices utilize membranes to filter out impurities from water.
 No chemicals, no fuss.

 2. Marine Water Softeners